IUDataStructuresCourse/average-rainfall/README.md

-# Average Rainfall, Lab 1
+# Lab 1: Average Rainfall

 1. Download and install Eclipse and work through the tutorial.